-Table 5: Inventory of Ground-Borne Vibration Impacts Predicted during Operations for Alternative 1 uses.
-Additionally, exceedances of the FTA impact criterion of 40 dBA are also predicted at one FTA Category 3 receptor (Eutaw-Marshburn Elementary School).
+Table 5: Inventory of Ground-Borne Vibration Impacts Predicted during Operations for Alternative 1 --

-Similarly, as shown in Table 6, levels under Alternative 1 due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criteria at 126 residences and other FTA Category 2 land-
+However, as shown in Table 6, vibration levels under Alternative 1 due to ground-borne noise from train passbys are predicted to exceed the FTA frequent impact criteria at 12 residences and other FTA Category 2 land uses.
+No exceedances of the FTA impact criterion of 40 dBA are also predicted at any FTA Category 3 land uses.